KrisFlyer Singapore Airlines

 First sector seat selection is free, but the second sector charges me, even on a Premium Economy ticket

-All the airline will offer a non-status holder in this case when connecting to or from a long-haul flight in Premium Economy is a complimentary Forward Zone seat, which seems super stingy when PY seats actually exist!
+All the airline will offer a non-status holder in this case when connecting to or from a long-haul flight in Premium Economy is a complimentary Standard Zone seat in the Economy Class cabin, which feels stingy when both Forward Zone Economy and all types of PY seat are available.

 ADVERTISEMENT